‘THE HAND OF FEAR’

 After the explosion, a fossilised stone hand gets discovered.
 Sarah Jane, under a lot of rubble, grips it in her hand before she goes unconscious.
 Once in hospital, the menace of Eldrad takes over Sarah Jane.
 She takes the hand to the Nunton nuclear power station to regenerate and she keeps saying “Eldrad must live!”

 The Doctor tries to save Sarah Jane and thankfully he does before Eldrad is fully formed into a walking, talking crystalline biped.
-Can the Doctor and Sarah Jane sort out Eldrad as they take her back to Kastria.
+Can the Doctor and Sarah Jane sort out Eldrad as they take her back to Kastria?
 Can our heroes rescue the planet Earth in time before Sarah Jane leaves the TARDIS?

 The first time I encountered Lis Sladen as an actress was in an episode of ‘Some Mother Do ‘Ave Them’ with Michael Crawford as Frank Spencer.
-I didn’t register who Lis Sladen was at the time when I watched that ‘Some Mothers Do ‘Ave Them’ episode as I hadn’t seen ‘Doctor Who’ by then.
+I didn’t register who Lis Sladen was at the time when I watched that ‘Some Mothers Do ‘Ave Them’ episode since I hadn’t seen ‘Doctor Who’ by then.

 It was when I saw her return as Sarah Jane Smith in ‘Doctor Who’ with David Tennant’s Doctor in the episode ‘School Reunion’ that I realised who Lis Sladen was.
 I was happy to see her in that episode and I’ve loved seeing Lis Sladen as Sarah Jane Smith ever since.
-I saw her on TV from 2006 to 2011. 🙂
+I also watched her on TV from 2006 to 2011. 🙂

 I wonder what it would’ve been like to meet Lis Sladen at conventions.
 She seemed a lovely person when being interviewed for ‘Doctor Who’ DVDs in the stories she was in.
 I’m sure I would’ve enjoyed chatting to Lis Sladen at conventions, telling her how much I’ve enjoyed her being Sarah Jane Smith.